moneybutton/yours-core/contents/articles/2015-09-08-day-40/index.md

 sidechains.
 Although I believe increasing the max block size is insufficient for scaling bitcoin long-term, it is much, much easier and nearer-term than the lightning network or sidechains.
-I will put my full argument in the form of a presentation which I will share publically.
+I will put my full argument in the form of a presentation which I will share publicly.
 [I have also previously shared some thoughts on this back in May](http://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-May/008190.html).